Yamenher/X-Signer/README.md

 - X-Signer is a lightweight Android app designed for signing APK/AAB files with various signature schemes (v1, v2, v3, v4).
 It provides an easy-to-use interface to help users securely sign their apps without hassle.

-• Features
+## Features

--Supports signing APKs and AABs with multiple signature versions (v1, v2, v3, v4).
+- Supports signing APKs and AABs with multiple signature versions (v1, v2, v3, v4).

--Option to enable both v1 + v2 signatures or all signature versions (v1, v2, v3, v4).
+- Option to enable both v1 + v2 signatures or all signature versions (v1, v2, v3, v4).

--Local storage for device data without cloud integration.
+- Local storage for device data without cloud integration.

--Encrypts all locally stored data for security.
+- Encrypts all locally stored data for security.
+(Well not yet :3)

--Device information is collected (e.g., model, Android version, brand), but no personal data is ever collected.
+- Device information is collected (e.g., model, Android version, brand), but no personal data is ever collected.

--Uses Google Firebase solely for update checks.
+- Uses Google Firebase solely for update checks.

-##How to Use
+## How to Use

 1. Install the App
 Download and install the APK on your Android device.

 2. Grant Runtime permissions
-Grant the all files access to the app in order to work with files in your device storage
+Grant the all files access to the app in order to work with files in your device storage.

 2. Select the APK/AAB file